-Centre for Applied Macro- and Petroleum Economics (CAMP)
+Centre for Applied Macroeconomics and Commodity Prices (CAMP)

 CAMP's objectives are to advance research and postgraduate training in relevant fields.
 The centre will conduct original and objective research to improve the understanding of macroeconomic issues of resource rich economies, and act as a forum for discussion of policy issues between academia, government and the private sector.